trentm/node-dashdash/README.md

     {
         // `names` or a single `name`.
 First element is the `opts.KEY`.
         names: ['help', 'h'],
-        // See "Option config" below for types.
+        // See "Option specs" below for types.
         type: 'bool',
         help: 'Print this help and exit.'
     }